wanglab-neuro/Allen_CCF_reg/README.md

 ![image](https://user-images.githubusercontent.com/1872756/176953360-6d5f2d7c-ac58-4b84-8c18-c09823a4481d.png)

+After completing the polygon by joining both ends, double-click to validate it.

 5. Press "p" to open and jump to the slice viewer.
 6.
   * Press "c" to enter manual mode and then click on the neurons.
 You will see an updated dot on the slice image if click succeeds.